September 15, 2021

 Both influenza and COVID-19 are highly contagious viruses.
 Seasonal flu and the coronavirus can result in serious illness, hospitalizations, and deaths.
-The potential for a "twindemic" of COVID-19 and influenza during the 2020-21 flu season is especially concerning.
-You can help prevent a twindemic by getting a flu shot and following these guidelines.
+The potential for a "twindemic" of COVID-19 and influenza during the 2021-22 flu season is especially concerning.
+You can help keep yourself and others safe by getting a flu shot and a COVID-19 vaccine if eligible, and following the guidelines below.

 How Does Flu Spread?